 Because of all the unexpected twists and turns, your 2020 marketing strategy has probably needed a few tweaks (if not a complete overhaul).
 Instead of just charging forward, spend some time conferencing with your team about what needs to change to be more effective.
 How have your roles or duties changed?
 What are the next steps for implementing the strategy?
 What aspects of the strategy need to be changed to meet new challenges?
 These questions must be discussed and firmly decided upon before a marketing team can move forward effectively.

 If you’re leading a marketing team, consider scheduling daily check-in meetings to start the day.
 In these meetings, you and your team can get on the same page by confirming the day’s goals, priorities, and obstacles and troubleshooting any issues that have arisen over the past couple of days.
 Not only will you stay connected with daily meetings, but your team will also remain on-task, leading to better efficiency and productivity.

 #6 Don’t Neglect the Small Talk

-Even though you’re not in the same physical location as your team members, it’s still important to keep the fun alive.
-The interactions that would take place at work — the jokes, the banter, the socialization — can still take place when you’re working remotely, albeit in different ways.
+Even though you’re not in the same physical location as your team members, keeping the fun alive is still essential.
+The interactions that would occur at work — the jokes, the banter, and socialization — can even happen when you’re working remotely, albeit in different ways.
 For the sake of levity, schedule a short meeting where everyone can talk, vent, joke about their day.
 Host a happy hour on Zoom on Friday night after the workweek is over.
 Start a contest, like the best work meme or GIF or this week’s funniest distraction.

 The Bottom Line